chemistzombie/chemistzombie.github.io/_posts/2026-05-14-removing-trixyblox-unzip-protection.md

 Honestly, the fact that he even did this is shady as hell.
 This is a similar method that's frequently used by Android malware developers to hide malicious APKs (since APKs are just ZIP files) from antivirus scanners and decompilers.
 And all of this just to prevent people from stealing his content?
 If anything, this only hurts legitimate patrons who actually support him.
 The fact that this is used as a DRM for his USW map, which might literally break if a new Minecraft update drops, all while giving an ominous error saying "It's unlikely that the world is recoverable" if the datapack has been tampered with, could potentially harm players who actually played his map as a serious survival world, wiping out their progress just because some functions are broken in the latest version.

 Like GabeN said, "Piracy is almost always a service problem".
-Legit players can get locked out of the map because the author has added some command blocks and a datapack that acts as a shoddy DRM, preventing them from exceeding 10 or 25 players and potentially breaking when a new update gets released, all while protecting the resource and data packs from being modified.
-Meanwhile, the pirates can enjoy the map for free with absolutely no restrictions whatsoever just like any other Minecraft map, with no arbitrary player caps and no killswitches when the datapack is broken by a new update. **I'd honestly suggest he should stop doing this for his future projects** because this is just wrong on so many levels; it's simply ineffective because even someone with no experience in coding could easily defeat this protection if they know what to look for, and you can't make the protection any stricter because the packs would otherwise refuse to work as Minecraft wouldn't be able to read it.
+Legit players can get locked out of the map because the author has added some command blocks and a datapack that acts as a shoddy DRM, preventing them from exceeding 10 or 25 players and potentially breaking when a new update gets released, all while the resource and data packs are protected from being modified, preventing players from trying to fix it themselves and leaving them at the mercy of the map author.
+Meanwhile, the pirates can enjoy the map for free with absolutely no restrictions whatsoever just like any other Minecraft map, with no arbitrary player caps and no killswitches when the datapack is broken by a new update. **I'd honestly suggest he should stop doing this for his future projects** because this is just wrong on so many levels; not only is this a similar method used by malware developers for obfuscation, it's simply ineffective because even someone with no experience in coding could easily defeat this protection if they know what to look for, and you can't make the protection any stricter because the packs would otherwise refuse to work as Minecraft wouldn't be able to read it.